didfet/logstash-forwarder-java/README.md

 The configuration file is the same (json format), but there are a few differences :
   - the ssl ca parameter points to a java keystore containing the root certificate of the server, not a PEM file
-  - the program only uses the first server in the network section for the moment
   - comments are C-style comments

 ### Command-line options